kgish/skillzz/README.md

 In order to be able to take advantages of the services provided by this website, a user has to first login with his username and password.

-## Roles

-There are four roles for the website:

-* Visitor - Happens to find the website, gathers information and can sign up either as a worker or a customer.
-* Worker - Has collection of skills who is available for employment.
-* Customer - Looking for workers with a given number of skills.
-* Administrator - Has complete access rights required for administrating the website.

 ## Users

 During the installation the user table is populated with a number of pre-defined users, these are: